Nurse Practitioner, Psychiatric Mental Health (CNP)

 Ofﬁcial transcripts representing all college course work with a recommended cumulative graduate grade point average of at least 3.25 on 4.0 scale.
 Baccalaureate and Graduate degree must be earned from an accredited nursing program (by NLN, CCNE or ACEN).
 A Master’s or Doctorate degree from a regionally accredited university is required.
 Applicants for this program must be nationally certified to practice as an advanced practice nurse.

 Two letters of recommendation from individuals chosen from among: former faculty, current or immediate past employer, or other nursing/health professional who can speak of academic and/ or professional nursing capabilities and potential.
-These letters should accompany the Letter of Evaluation form required by the School of Interdisciplinary and Graduate Studies.
+These letters should accompany the Letter of Evaluation form required by the Graduate School.

 Goal Statement that discusses career goals, areas of expertise, and reasons for pursuing a Post-Graduate degree.
 Maximum of 2 pages; double spaced; 12-point font.